jasonjoh/o365-tutorial/README.md

 Save your changes and browse to [http://localhost:3000](http://localhost:3000).
 If you hover over the link, it should look like:

-    https://login.microsoftonline.com/common/oauth2/authorize?client_id=<SOME GUID>&redirect_uri=http%3A%2F%2Flocalhost%3A3000%2Fauthorize&response_type=code
+    https://login.microsoftonline.com/common/oauth2/v2.0/authorize?client_id=<SOME GUID>&redirect_uri=http%3A%2F%2Flocalhost%3A3000%2Fauthorize&response_type=code&scope=https%3A%2F%2Foutlook.office.com%2Fmail.read

 The `<SOME GUID>` portion should match your client ID.
-Click on the link and (assuming you are not already signed in to Office 365 in your browser), you should be presented with a sign in page:
+Click on the link and you should be presented with a sign in page:

 ![The Azure sign-in page.](https://raw.githubusercontent.com/jasonjoh/o365-tutorial/master/readme-images/azure-sign-in.PNG)